stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 22 (P3L9) - Middleware.md

 ## Summary

 To summarize, middleware is a collection of technologies for addressing non-functional constraints in heterogenous distributed applications.
 These technologies include APIs, protocols, tools, and design patterns.

+## Section Quizzes

+### Voting Application Quiz 1

+_For the sample application, what data needs to be transmitted from the web browser to the server?_

+Vote and question number